GGC-SD/SatisfeedSchools/README.md

 dashboard can be viewed by Satisfeed employees.

 ## Spring 2025 Project Progress

-Disclaimer: The notebook,dataset, and PBIX file cannot be displayed, as they contain personal information of Satisfeed customers including full names, addresses, and phone numbers.
+Disclaimer: The notebook, dataset, and PBIX file cannot be displayed, as they contain personal information of Satisfeed customers including full names, addresses, and phone numbers.
 Therefore, all displayed metrics and stats are a high-level overview of the analysis without specific data points displayed.

 ### Analysis Methods
 PCA and linear regression were attempted on the data set, but failed due to a lack of numerical data and numerous gaps in client reporting.
 As a result, most of the